FOOD GUIDELINES

 FOOD TO AVOID

-At our school, we encourage parents to provide nutritious lunches for their children.
-Research shows that healthy food choices can have a positive impact on behavior, concentration, and overall health.
-It's important to avoid certain additives that can be harmful to children's health both now and in the future.
+At our school, we strongly encourage parents to provide nutritious lunches for their children.
+Research shows that making healthy food choices can have a positive impact on behavior, concentration, and overall health.
+It's important to avoid certain additives that can be harmful to children's health, both now and in the future.
 For instance, artificial colors like Red #40, sweeteners such as High Fructose Corn Syrup, and flavoring agents like Sodium Nitrate and MSG can potentially cause health problems later in life.
-By prioritizing healthy options, we can help set our children on a path towards lifelong wellness.
+By prioritizing healthy options, we can help set our children on a path toward lifelong wellness.

 WHAT FOOD TO PACK